Nyasha2/missminutes/specification.md

       - Respects due dates
       - Outputs a basic daily schedule

+(Notes)
+I think it would be cool to have different time window profiles, say one for school work, another for exercise.
+This way, I can specify the time windows when I can do certain things.
+Another aspect of the profile (tho it is a different kind of thing) is for like school vs. holidays.
+So one profile is in the sense of within a week, i can have different time window profiles and the other is outside of that, i can have a different work/exercise profile for school vs. holidays.

+(Implementation Details)
+The scheduling algorithm is a first-fit algorithm.
+It sorts the tasks by due date and then tries to fit each task into the earliest available time slot.
+It has error handling for when a task can't be scheduled before its due date.

+(Notes)
+In the next version, I need to improve on the first-fit algorithm.
+Also, question: how do i resolve conflicts in windows, can the exercise window have the same time availability as the work window? i think it should.

 Version 0.1: Google Calendar integration
 Version 0.2: Recurring tasks
+    - A README.md file (finally)
 Version 0.3: Notification system
 Version 0.4: AI assistance for task estimation
 Version 1.0: More sophisticated scheduling